-Parsnips are a good vegetable for the inexperienced gardener as they require very little work and are easy to grow.
+Parsnips are a good vegetable for the gardening beginners as they require very little work and are easy to grow.
 Parsnips taste great used in stir-fries, mashed with potato or carrot or as an accompaniment to a traditional roast.

 Where to grow parsnips

 Do not grow parsnips on freshly manured ground as it gives lots of leaf growth and lulls you into thinking there is a great crop beneath but you will be disappointed when you pull up weedy roots.

 Ideally, the soil needs to be stone free and dug over during the winter to produce the best quality parsnips.
 Adding compost from your heap will help to improve the soil without it becoming over rich.